Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Impact of Chunking Chunk granularity analysis

-\revtwo{}{{\bf Results for representative videos and example viewports:}} Figure~\ref{fig:pairwise-chunk} shows the pairwise overlap in per-chunk viewport \revrev{cover.}{cover taking into account both dimensions.} The first two sub-figures show this metric normalized relative to the \revrev{fraction of the bounding box of a user}{size of the user's bounding box} (i.e., $\frac{xy}{(W+\psi^{+}+\psi^{-})(H+\theta^{+}+\theta^{-})}$) and relative to the \revrev{original viewport}{viewport} size (i.e., $\frac{xy}{WH}$), respectively, when using a 120$\times$67.5 viewport, and the third sub-figure shows summary statistics (of the first kind) also for other viewports.
-We note that the {\em explore} category stands out even more than we have seen before, when considering the overlap normalized \revrev{per per-chunk cover}{relative to the bounding box size} (Figures~\ref{fig:pairwise-chunk}(a) and~\ref{fig:pairwise-chunk}(c)).
-For example, referring to Figure~\ref{fig:pairwise-chunk}(a), \revrev{while the three other categories observe a}{while there is at least a} 60\% overlap in cover for 79-83\% of the \revrev{chunks}{chunks for the {\em static}, {\em moving}, and {\em rides} videos} (83\%, 79\%, and 83\%, respectively), the corresponding fraction of chunks is only 23\% for the {\em explore} video. \revrev{This captures that the}{This reflects the fact that the videos in the} {\em explore} category typically \revrev{sees}{have} both larger head movements during a chunk \revrev{duration and that the}{duration, and larger} pairwise viewing direction differences \revrev{(including during the chunk playback period) is larger.}{(including during the chunk playback period).} Furthermore, due to the generally larger head movements associated with {\em explore}, the variations in the absolute overlap (e.g., as normalized relative to the viewport size, as in Figure~\ref{fig:pairwise-chunk}(b)) is much greater for the {\em explore} video, and conversely, the variations are smallest for the {\em static} video.
+{\bf Results for representative videos and example viewports:} The first two sub-figures in Figure~\ref{fig:pairwise-chunk} show the pairwise overlap in per-chunk viewport cover normalized relative to the size of the user's bounding box (i.e., $\frac{xy}{(W+\psi^{+}+\psi^{-})(H+\theta^{+}+\theta^{-})}$) and relative to the viewport size (i.e., $\frac{xy}{WH}$), respectively, when using a 120$\times$67.5 viewport, and the third sub-figure shows summary statistics (of the first kind) also for other viewports. \revAA{}{The two metrics capture the pairwise similarities after accounting for the head movement variability seen over the playback duration of a chunk.
+The first metric uses the bounding box to normalize the overlaps against the head-movement variations themselves, while the second metric uses the viewport size itself (which always is the same size, regardless of head movements).
+Per their definition, the first metric can have values no greater than 1, whereas the second metric can.} We note that the {\em explore} category stands out even more than we have seen before, when considering the overlap normalized \revrev{per per-chunk cover}{relative to the bounding box size} (Figures~\ref{fig:pairwise-chunk}(a) and~\ref{fig:pairwise-chunk}(c)).
+For example, referring to Figure~\ref{fig:pairwise-chunk}(a), \revrev{while the three other categories observe a}{while there is at least a} 60\% overlap in cover for 79-83\% of the \revrev{chunks}{chunks for the {\em static}, {\em moving}, and {\em rides} videos} (83\%, 79\%, and 83\%, respectively), the corresponding fraction of chunks is only 23\% for the {\em explore} video. \revAA{}{(Note that these overlap coverage values are the complementary values to those shown in the figure.)} \revrev{This captures that the}{This reflects the fact that the videos in the} {\em explore} category typically \revrev{sees}{have} both larger head movements during a chunk \revrev{duration and that the}{duration, and larger} pairwise viewing direction differences \revrev{(including during the chunk playback period) is larger.}{(including during the chunk playback period).} Furthermore, \revfour{due to the generally larger head movements associated with {\em explore}, the}{the} variations in the absolute overlap (e.g., as normalized relative to the viewport size, as in Figure~\ref{fig:pairwise-chunk}(b)) are much greater for the {\em explore} video, and conversely, the variations are smallest for the {\em static} video.